 Bhatia, Antiseptic (1991), 3271 assessed the effect of oral phenytoin (200-400 mg/day) on pain relief in fifty patients with proven malignancy of the head and neck.
 Phenytoin was beneficial in forty-five (90%) of the patients.
 Improvements in mood, pain tolerance and analgesic efficacy, particularly in spasmodic and throbbing pain, were remarkable.

 No additional anti-pain therapy was required for these terminal cancer patients from a remote, rural area of India.
-No adverse effects were noted.
+And also, no adverse effects were noted.
 The author concludes that symptom control with PHT alone in terminal cancer patients having mild to moderate pain can be sufficient.
 Narcotic drugs may not be required.
 Importantly, as the author points out, phenytoin is safe, inexpensive and available.

 3271.
 Bhatia, M.T., Simplified approach for relief of terminal cancer pain with phenytoin sodium, Antiseptic, 88(1): 18-22, 1991.

 Bhatia, Journal of the Indian Medical Association (1991), 3272 studied the analgesic efficacy of 200-400 mg phenytoin as a sole treatment for the control of pain in cancer patients in rural India.
 Of the total of eighty patients, thirty-nine had carcinoma of the cervix; seventeen, breast carcinoma; and twenty-four, cancer of the head and neck.